 A few examples include Dark Matter, anti-matter, and Negative Matter.
 You by now know that matter and energy are interconvertible; so there are Dark Energy, Anti-Energy, and Negative Energy too.
 Now let’s see what each of these terms signify.

 Dark Matter and Dark Energy

 The term ‘dark’ is used to denote the unknown.
 So dark energy corresponds to an unknown energy.
-And dark matter corresponds to unknown matter whose properties are not clear to scientists.
+Dark matter corresponds to unknown matter whose properties are not clear to scientists.

-Why scientists think there is dark matter or energy?
+Why do scientists think there is dark matter or energy?

 Dark matter reacts only to gravity and weak atomic force!

 Dark matter only interacts by way of gravity and the weak atomic force.
 Dark matter does not interact via either the strong atomic force or electromagnetism hence dark matter cannot be seen and is hard to detect.

 ‘Anti’ means opposite.
 So antimatter has some properties opposite to the usual matter.
 For example, the electron has as its antiparticle the antielectron.
 The electron and the antielectron have the same masses, but they have exactly opposite electrical charges.

 - Antimatter consists of particles that are similar to ordinary matter particles but have opposite charges.
 For example, the antiparticle of an electron is a positron, which has a positive charge.

 - When a particle and its corresponding antiparticle collide, they annihilate each other, releasing energy in the form of gamma rays.
 This annihilation process is used in positron emission tomography (PET) scans in medical imaging.